berlin

 Hallo, berlin

 Experience Berlin, the heart of Germany's transformation since the fall of the Berlin Wall.
 The city is a hub for cultural innovation, pulsating nightlife and eclectic hipster charm.
-Berlin stands as a youthful, dynamic metropolis embracing global influences, while setting trends in architecture, art and fashion.
+Berlin is a youthful, dynamic metropolis embracing global influences while setting architectural, art and fashion trends.
 The city's skyline is a mix of sleek modernity and nostalgic nods to the 90s.
 As young families enjoy leisurely brunches, the nightlife crowd cycles home in the early hours.
-Immerse yourself in its rich tapestry — feel the Berlin vibe and savour the local cuisine.

 De beste dingen om te doen in berlin